 - Black Shuck Gin – a legendary gin with a distinctive taste, containing Norfolk’s own lavender and Sea Buckthorn.
 Interesting!

 - Norfolk Gin – simply named with a refreshing taste.
-Personally my favorite bottle of the lot as it’s so unusual.
+Personally, my favourite bottle of the lot as it’s so unusual.

 A lot of these are unfortunately a bit past my price-range compared to the Gordon’s or Greenall’s I’m used to purchasing.